About the Institute for Soft Matter Synthesis and Metrology

 - Plastics – all plastics are made of soft matter (polymers).

 - Paints – Paints are a mix of polymers, pigments, and colloidal particles.
 Making non-drip paint requires intimate knowledge of the rheology of dense suspensions, and understanding the non-equilibrium process of paint drying is crucial to develop a fine smooth finish.
-Coatings (on glass, wire, and metals) involves similar science.
+Coatings (on glass, wire, and metals) involve similar science.

 - Textiles – similarly, all textiles are made of soft matter.
 Understanding why silk is such a fantastic material is of great current interest!